Curated OER

 And, But, Because, So Exercise

-In this ESL learning exercise, students fill in blanks in sentences, choosing from and, but, because and so, 15 total.
+In this ESL worksheet, students fill in blanks in sentences, choosing from and, but, because and so, 15 total.
 Answers are included on page 2.

 Curated OER